 Emily Hampton Haynes is a Public Services Librarian at Carroll Community College of Maryland.
 Previously she served as Reference and Education Services librarian at Hood College.
 Her research interests include information literacy, pedagogy, outreach, and mindfulness in higher education.

 Alex Harrington was the Access Services & Instruction Librarian at the Harrell Health Sciences Library at Penn State University, Hershey campus.
 Previously, she worked at the Joint-Use Library on the Virginia Beach campus of Tidewater Community College.
 Her research interests include promoting diversity, equity, and inclusion in libraries of all kinds, effective use of library spaces, and open access.

 Marc Meola is Information Literacy Librarian at the Community College of Philadelphia.
 His previous positions include Humanities Librarian at The College of New Jersey and Reference Librarian at Temple University.

-Veronica A. Wells is the Access Services/Music Librarian at University of the Pacific in Stockton, California.
+Veronica A. Wells is the Information Services Coordinator/Music Librarian at University of the Pacific in Stockton, California.
 She is currently in her first professional position after earning an MLIS and Master of Arts in Music from the University of Wisconsin-Madison.
 Veronica’s research interests include assessment of music information literacy instruction, incorporating emerging technologies into library instruction in a meaningful way, and best practices for educating faculty and students on Copyright Law and intellectual property.